Adel-Charef/Freecodecamp-python-projects/README.md

 # Freecodecamp Projects

-These are my solutions for the Scientific Computing with Python projects in freecodecamp
+These are my solutions for the Scientific Computing with Python projects from freecodecamp